 Your Variegated Ficus will appreciate consistent watering.
 Allow the top inch of soil to dry out, then water thoroughly.
 Water less often during the winter, as growth naturally slows and your Variegated Ficus requires less water.

-Your Ficus Tineke will do great in average household humidity but will appreciate a boost in humidity from time to time.
+Your Variegated Ficus will do great in average household humidity but will appreciate a boost in humidity from time to time.
 Regular misting, using a pebble tray, or placing a humidifier nearby are great ways to increase humidity for your Ficus.

 When pruning your plant, make sure to watch out for the milky latex substance that could leak out where cuts have occurred–this is a mildly toxic irritant.
 If you get the sap on your hands or skin, wash with warm water and soap immediately.

-Rubber Tree leaves are mildly toxic to humans and pets.
+Ficus leaves are mildly toxic to humans and pets.
 Typically, ingestion will cause mouth and stomach irritation and possible vomiting.